nhsx/nhsx-internship-projects/content/projects/new_open/genai-eval.md

 **Related Previous Internship Projects:** P51 - Investigating Privacy Concerns and Mitigations for Language Models in Healthcare; P33 - Exploring Large-scale Language Models with NHS Incident Data; P31 - Txt-Ray Align Continued

 **Enables Future Work:** Support safe and appropriate usage of LLMs in all our projects as well as directly supporting our assurance, benchmarking and validation research.
+Overall the project would aim to put forward a specification for larger funding into an NHS specfic benchmark for a set of identified tasks.

 **Outcome/Learning Objectives:** This work would be looking for both a technical and accessible report with supporting notebook experiments.
 These outputs would focus on how the evaluation could directly feed into a workflow to give operational and/or clinical confidence in the outputs.